 On starting up your PC, it will ask you to choose your boot device if you have multiple drives present.
 The issue here is that although the BIOS sees the connected SSD, it refuses to boot from it.

-BIOS recognizes SSD, but won’t boot from it
+BIOS recognizes SSD, but Windows won’t boot from it

 - Enable Legacy boot on the BIOS.